 Admission to the Psychiatric/Mental Health Nurse Practitioner program is limited and selective.
 The College of Nursing graduate degree programs admit students once a year.
 Admission cannot be guaranteed to all individuals who meet the minimum requirements.

 Applicants must meet the minimum admission requirements set by the University of Utah Graduate School.

-The following are the minimum requirements needed to apply for a MS or DNP degree program at the College of Nursing.
+The following are the minimum requirements needed to apply for a DNP degree program at the College of Nursing.

 Required Prerequisite Courses